This module introduces the student to dynamic web applications, through client-side and server-side web development.

 Statement on Teaching, Learning and Assessment

-Students will receive a series of lectures supported by practical laboratory sessions tutorials.
-In the laboratory sessions sample applications will be provided with the intention that students develop and extended these applications to explore relevant issues and topics using directed worksheets.
-Underpinning theory and concepts will be introduced in lectures and further reinforced through the practical sessions.
+Students will receive a series of lectures supported by practical laboratory sessions.
+In the laboratory sessions, sample code will be provided with the intention that students develop and extended these snippets to explore relevant issues and topics using directed lab sheets.
+Underpinning theory and concepts will be introduced in lectures and further reinforced through the laboratory sessions.

 Teaching and Learning Work Loads